Introduction & Terminology

 Is waste broken down naturally without a filter?

 Biological breakdown of waste does occur in a freshwater aquarium.
 Fish food, fish waste and other organic matter will break down into a highly toxic compound: ammonia.
 If untreated, ammonia is lethal to fish, even in very small concentrations.
 Fortunately, there is naturally-occurring bacteria in the aquarium that will break down ammonia into less harmful compounds.
-These are called nitrifying bacteria.
+These are called 'nitrifying' or 'beneficial' bacteria.

 The bacteria (Nitrosomonas) breaks ammonia down into nitrite.
 A different type of bacteria (Nitrobacter) breaks the nitrite down into a compound called nitrate, which is far less harmful to fish.
 Nitrate content can be kept at safe levels by performing partial water changes (20% every 1-3 weeks).
-The bacteria mentioned above will thrive on the foam and biological media included within a filter.
+The bacteria mentioned above will thrive on the biological media included within a filter.
 Without a filter with biological media it will difficult if not impossible to sustain a colony of said beneficial bacteria.

 This is why water changes can be less effective than filters.
-Chances are you may remove vital bacteria needed for the benefit of the fish, or you may not be removing enough chemicals like nitrate, which could build up and and cause harm to your betta via illness and stress.
+You may not be removing enough compounds like nitrate, which could build up over time and cause harm to your betta via illness and stress.

 Is a Filter Bad For a Betta?